How hexfield makes the feed

 Drops into what you already run

 One line into nftables, OPNsense/pfSense, MikroTik, Suricata, RPZ, AWS WAF, or your SIEM via STIX/MISP — no new agents, no lock-in, and full IPv6 coverage that most feeds skip.
+Each indicator lands where it belongs: IPs in the firewall, dropper domains in your DNS RPZ, file hashes in your EDR and Suricata — one signed feed, every enforcement point.

 The frontier we're building toward: using this depth to tell an automated, AI-driven attacker from a human — a distinction the rest of the industry can't yet make.